TobiasAagaard/SimpleInventory/README.md

 **SimpleInventory** is a lightweight and user-friendly inventory management system built with C#.

+This project originally started as a **console application**, but now there are plans to develop a **WPF (Windows Presentation Foundation) version** to provide a graphical user interface (GUI) for better user experience.

 ## Features/Future Features

 - **Add New Products**: Quickly add new items to your inventory with essential details such as name, quantity, price, and category.